 Psykers, especially amongst humans.
 The fate of the overwhelming majority of psykers in the Imperium is to die at their hands of their fellow humans, who hate and despise them.
 If they're lucky, said death will just be a bullet through the brainpan or being burned at the stake.
 If they aren't caught and killed (or controlled by the Imperium, not a nice fate either), they usually go insane.
 Or worse.
 Given the fact that Psykers gain their powers because they have a gate to the realms of soul devouring demons and endless, sanity shredding horrors in their brains, they're practically the living embodiment of this trope.

 And if you think the fate of a psyker is bad, try being a blank.
 Blanks are people who have no warp presence whatsoever, meaning that Warp-energy cannot affect them, rendering them immune to psyker powers and daemonic possession.
 It also means that they are effectively soulless.
-This, in turn, means that ordinary humans are repulsed to the point of hostility by them, meaning they can't hold a job, can't have sex, unless they are willing and pay someone to dope themselves out of their skull and do it, can't have a family because no-one can stand to be around them, and if they walk into the same room as a psyker, the psyker will immediately double over in pain...
+This in turn means that ordinary humans are repulsed to the point of instinctive hostility by them, as all humans have some slight degree of psychic presence.
+Meaning they can't hold a job, can't have sex, unless they are willing and pay someone to dope themselves out of their skull and do it, can't have a family because no-one can stand to be around them, and if they walk into the same room as a psyker, the psyker will immediately double over in pain...
 Oh, and if one is caught by the Necrons, they immediately rebuild the blank in question into a biomechanical super-soldier.
 Being burned at the stake by your family suddenly doesn't seem so bad.
 Oh, and if the Imperium finds out about you, they'll put you in the Inquisition, and you can spend the rest of your (probably brief) life escorting Inquisitors on the most dangerous missions, where you can almost certainly count on encountering demons, witches, and other nightmarish monstrosities.
 Unless your name is Jurgen, in which case you get to be the assistant to one of the most legendary heroes of the Imperium, with all the potential perks that would involve.

 The Eldar were the most psychically gifted species in the galaxy, which helped bring about the downfall of their civilization when their decadence and perversion so disturbed the Immaterium as to give rise to a Chaos god of, well, decadence and perversion.
 Then they got it again when Slaanesh, in addition to destroying their civilization, driving them to the brink of extinction, and also killed most of their gods, including the king of the Eldar pantheon, Asuryan.
 Asuryan, in his last act, distributed his power among the surviving Eldar, vastly increasing their already long lifespans and their already prodigious psychic powers, but also suppressing their fertility.
 As a result, they have been unable to come back from the brink of extinction, even after ten thousand years.